 Solution

-You may probably think that BI tools can identify unusual patterns and anomalies that might signify fraudulent behavior.
-And you are quite right.
+BI tools can identify unusual patterns and anomalies that might signify fraudulent behavior.

 By integrating business intelligence with big data, organizations can collect historical information from diverse sources like mobile apps, web platforms, and IoT devices.
-Monitoring these data enables the detection of potential suspicious activity.
+Monitoring these data enables the detection of potentially suspicious activity.

 Using ML and predictive modeling can assist in building better risk management in big data analytics.
 They help uncover patterns, correlations, and trends within databases.
 As a result, businesses can forecast possible threats and harness them effectively.